mattunderscorechampion/tcProxy/README.md

 Module that provides an implementation of the tcProxy IO API module that delegates to the Java Standard Library.

-tcProxy Threads
+tcProxy Workers
 ================

-Module that provides an extension to threads and workers that can be stopped and restarted.
+Module that provides simple workers that can be stopped and restarted.

 tcProxy Selector
 ================